This resource was been updated in preparation of veterinary review. It was originally published on May 24, 2019.

 When a new turkey chick finds their way to your sanctuary, it’s critical to follow appropriate intake and quarantine guidelines in order to protect your new resident and the existing flock.
-The turkey chick should receive all location-appropriate vaccinations (be sure to talk to your veterinarian about which vaccines, if any, are appropriate for your residents), and they should be tested for any health issues.
-If they are with their mother, you should not separate the two unless absolutely necessary, such as if one of them has a communicable illness or needs extra space to recover from a health issue.
+Upon intake, the chick should be evaluated for signs of health issues, and any issues should be discussed with your veterinarian.
+If your turkey residents are vaccinated against certain diseases, be sure to coordinate the administration of these vaccinations to the chick in consultation with your veterinarian.
+If the chick is with their mother, you should not separate the two unless absolutely necessary, such as if one of them has a communicable illness or needs extra space to recover from a health issue.

 Unfortunately, much like with large breed chickens, not much is known about what turkeys need nutritionally in order to thrive and live long, healthy lives.
-Food marketed for turkeys, as well as nutrition recommendations, are almost exclusively coming from individuals or companies that view turkeys as commodities meant to be consumed.
-Because of this, it can be difficult to know exactly what to feed turkey residents of all ages.
+Food formulas marketed for turkeys, as well as nutrition recommendations for turkeys, are almost exclusively coming from individuals or groups that view turkeys as commodities meant to be consumed.
+Because of this, it can be difficult to know exactly what to feed sanctuary turkey residents of all ages.

-While online recommendations almost all recommend turkey starter, based on our conversations with experienced caregivers in the sanctuary community, it seems more common for sanctuary turkey chicks to be fed a chick starter designed for chickens.
-Online recommendations (which, again, are likely focused on maximized growth or based on those recommendations), suggest that turkey chicks who are fed a starter food designed for chickens should receive supplemental niacin and protein by adding brewer’s yeast to their food (2 to 3 cups brewer’s yeast per 10 pounds of starter food).
-However, those we talked to who use this type of food for their turkey chick residents stated that they did not supplement for protein or niacin and report that the chicks went on to be happy and healthy adults.
-If you choose to use a starter designed for chickens, be sure to use a non-medicated formulation as some contain coccidiostats that are not safe for turkey chicks.
-We talked to multiple experienced caregivers who were able to free-feed very young large breed turkey chick residents for a period of time before transitioning them to a restricted diet.
+Based on our conversations with experienced caregivers in the sanctuary community, it seems more common for sanctuary turkey chicks to be fed a chick starter designed for chickens rather than for turkeys.
+Online recommendations (which, again, are likely focused on maximizing growth), suggest that turkey chicks who are fed a starter food designed for chickens should receive supplemental protein and niacin by adding brewer’s yeast to their food (2 to 3 cups brewer’s yeast per 10 pounds of starter food).
+However, caregivers we talked to who use chicken starter food for their turkey chick residents stated that they did not supplement for protein or niacin and report that the chicks went on to be happy and healthy adults.
+There are also studies to show that lower protein diets for turkey chicks will not inhibit their growth.
+While, ultimately, large breed turkeys must have their food portions managed, we talked to multiple experienced caregivers who were able to free-feed chick starter to very young large breed turkey chick residents for a period of time before transitioning them to a restricted diet.

-Turkey chicks can typically be transitioned to the same food you provide to your mature turkey residents some time between 12-16 weeks of age, but keep in mind that a layer pellet will have more calcium than a turkey who is not currently laying eggs will need, and turkeys typically don’t start laying until after 8 months of age.
+Turkey chicks can typically be transitioned to the same food you provide to your mature turkey residents some time between 12-16 weeks of age, but keep in mind that a “layer “formula will have more calcium than a turkey who is not currently laying eggs will need.
+Turkeys typically don’t start laying until around 7 months of age.

 Water For Turkey Chicks